raspberrypilearning/dojo-mentoring/en/quiz2/question_2.md

 - ( ) Use a search engine (eg. Google) yourself and then tell the Ninja

   --- feedback ---
-Instead use this as an oppurtunity to show the Ninja how to use a search engine to find the solution themselves.
+Instead use this as an opportunity to show the Ninja how to use a search engine to find the solution themselves.
 This will help them develop the skills to solve similar issues in future.

   --- /feedback ---

 - ( ) Tell the Ninja to try something else.

   --- feedback ---
 This can be disheartening for a Ninja who has been working through a project.
-Instead you could ask the ninja to look for a similar project on our projects website to see if it includes a similar feature, that they could use to resolve the issue they have.
+Instead you could ask the ninja to look for a similar project on our projects website to see if it includes a similar feature that they could use to resolve the issue they have.

   --- /feedback ---